TilliFe/Neural-Network-Playground/README.md

 Any changes you make to the code will automatically be reflected in the browser window.

 **Note:** CoViz requires **WebGPU** to be enabled in your browser.
 In Chrome, you can enable WebGPU by going to [chrome://flags/](chrome://flags/) and searching for "WebGPU".

-## About
-CoViz is built as part of my bachelor's thesis.
-The thesis covers the theoretical foundations of building a deep learning framework, including computation graphs and automatic differentiation.
-You can read my thesis <a href="./public/DiCo_and_CoViz_Thesis.pdf" download>here</a>.